youranqi/TensorFlow-Tutorial-by-Handwritten-Digit-Recognition/README.md

 # TensorFlow-Tutorial-by-Handwritten-Digit-Recognition
-Learn TensorFlow by solving the handwritten digit recognition problem
+Show how to use TensorFlow by the handwritten digit recognition example